-Standard Inspection findings Level of shortfall GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
-The establishment does not have a risk assessment that covers the risk/s of storing and using specimens retained for further use without appropriate and valid consent.
+GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
+There were no documented risk assessments for premises, practices and processes connected with licensed activities.
 Minor